 Rather than waste them, I opted to set up a Greek hummus bar complete with homemade pita chips, kalamata olives, feta cheese, tomatoes, fresh parsley, pine nuts, and roasted chick peas.

 As I mentioned earlier, you only need 5 ingredients for pickled red onions: sugar, salt, vinegar, water, and of course red onion.
 It’s best to use either apple cider vinegar or white wine vinegar as regular distilled white vinegar may be too harsh for onions.
 You can also play around with adding different spices and herbs.

 - Add the onion slices to a heatproof jar or container.
 Pour the hot vinegar mixture over the onions.
-Let sit at room temperature for at least 1 hour before serving.
-Store in the fridge in an airtight container.
+If you don't have enough to cover the onions, top it off with water.